esteinig/dartQC/workshop.md

 1. Run command: make
 1. Add the Cygwin/bin path (eg. c:\cygwin64\bin;) to the windows path environment variable (this is very common, google it)

-Now all we need to do is add the path to the cd-hit-est.exe file into the python script cdhit_path variable(s).
+Now all we need to do is add the path to the cd-hit-est.exe file into the python script cdhit_path variables (rm.remove_clusters(..., cdhit_path=<cdhit path>).

 Note:  The cd-hit-est.exe should run directly from cmd once it is setup correctly (you shouldn't need to run through the cygwin terminal, if this isn't working the path variable probably isn't correct - try restarting the cmd window too)